ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 In this example, the **root** Query type is the entry point to the AST and contains two fields, `user` and `album`.

-1. The `user` and `album` resolvers are usually executed in parallel or in no particular order.
+1. The `user` and `album` resolvers **are usually executed in parallel or in no particular order**.
 2. The AST is traversed breadth-first, meaning `user` must be resolved before its children `name` and `email` are visited.
 3. If the user resolver is **async**hronous, the user branch delays until its **resolved**.
 4. Once all leaf nodes, `name`, `email`, `title`, are resolved, execution is complete.

 ### Validation

-Here is another figure illustrating how the GraphQL schema is used for validation of a query:
+Here is another figure illustrating how the GraphQL interpreter uses the GraphQL schema for validation of a query:

 ![](/images/graphql-schema-vs-query.jpeg)